wanshade/agrofund/README.md

 ## Overview

 AgroFund is a DeFi protocol that connects farmers seeking funding with investors looking to support agricultural projects.
-The platform uses IDRB (Indonesian Rupiah Backed) stablecoin for all transactions, ensuring stability and ease of use for both farmers and investors.
+The platform uses IDRB (Indonesian Rupiah Backed) stablecoin for all transactions just mock token :).

 ## Features